 They laughed at me at NIH, but I was onto something BIG!

-I began her career as a Research Psychologist at The National Institutes of Health (NIH).
+I began my career as a Research Psychologist at The National Institutes of Health (NIH).
 I wanted to discover what makes some people healthier and more successful than others.
-Months later I realized we were only studying ill and dysfunctional people, and I finally raised her hand in one of their prestigious weekly conferences and asked: “What more could we learn if we studied healthy, contributing members of society as well?
+Months later I realized we were only studying ill and dysfunctional people, and I finally raised my hand in one of our prestigious weekly conferences and asked: “What more could we learn if we studied healthy, contributing members of society as well?
 I thought my audience would be excited.
 But instead, they laughed.

-Undaunted, I spent the next 20 years shadowing ‘the greats of the planet’ and discovered 10 Skills they were using unconsciously.
-They could do it themselves, but they couldn’t teach it so their pursuit of success had become a threat to their health and families.
+Undaunted, I spent the next 20 years shadowing ‘the greats of the planet’ and discovered The Technology of Success® … 10 Skills they were using unconsciously.
+They could do it themselves, but they couldn’t teach it to others, so their pursuit of success had become a threat to their health and their families.
 They asked me to develop ways to teach their unconscious 10 Success Skills to their teams.
 The results were immediate and measurable!